-The various governmental funds of the Authority budgeted \$66 million in revenues for the fiscal year ended June 30, 2021.
-The Authority's actual revenues were \$62 million, which primarily decreased due to investment losses.
+The various governmental funds of the Authority budgeted \$66 million in revenues for the fiscal year ended June 30, 2022.
+The Authority's actual revenues were \$58.6 million, which primarily decreased due to investment losses and less than expected miscellaneous income.